SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Agents/Installing_a_DMA/Installing_a_DMA_FAQ.md

 ## How do I manually configure Windows Firewall?

-Normally, Windows Firewall is configured automatically when you install the Skyline software by means of the installation CD.

-However, if you want to configure it manually, do as follows:
+Normally, Windows Firewall is configured automatically when you install DataMiner.
+However, if you want to configure it manually, do the following:

 1. Go to *Start > Control Panel > Windows Firewall*.